michaelswitzer/michaelswitzer.github.io/_posts/software/2018-02-10-experimental-software-fundamentals.md

 This post will serve as a broad introduction to the mathematics behind applying Data-Driven Decisionmaking Strategies (DDDM) to software development.
 For information on the value of DDDM to a software business, see my previous series: [part 1]({{ site.baseurl }}{% link _posts/software/2018-01-01-data-driven-product-management-part1.md %}) and [part 2]({{ site.baseurl }}{% link _posts/software/2018-01-15-data-driven-product-management-part2.md %}).

-For this post I will violate a cardinal sin of math teachers everywhere: I will not be offering proofs for any of the theorems I assert to be true.
-I do not ask specifically that you trust everything I say, but if you really want to read a proof of the Central Limit Theorem it is available in all sorts of other places online.
+For this post I will not be offering proofs for any of the theorems I assert to be true.
+I do not ask specifically that you blindly trust everything I say (I have been known to make mistakes from time to time), but if you really want to read a proof of the Central Limit Theorem it is available in all sorts of other places online.
+My blog is not a substitution for a mathematics education, I highly recommend taking a full econometrics or experimental statistics course to get a real understanding of these concepts.

 This post alone will not be enough for anyone to implement an experimental software design pipeline in their own business; instead I hope it serves as a launching point to give potential converts a sense of what to study next.
-As always, expect a lot of hand waving and reduced complexity for the sake of making a point.
-Let's get started!
+Expect a lot of hand waving and simplification.
+With that out of the way, let's get started!

 ## Relying on Science